arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ***The Portenta Machine Control has onboard termination resistors; its RS-485 interface can be configured as a half or full duplex.***

-The example below shows how to enable Modbus TCP communication between a Portenta Machine Control device and an Opta™ device.
+The example below shows how to enable Modbus RTU communication between a Portenta Machine Control device and an Opta™ device.
 For wiring both devices, follow the diagram below:

 ![Portenta Machine Control and Opta™ Modbus RTU wiring](assets/modbus-rtu.png)